Wednesday, February 19, 2025

 Hmm?

 I mean, you don't give a shit that you live in a fantasy?
-That all your ideas about things are from another planet?
+That your ideas are from another planet?
 The "peace and love" planet?
 The "We are one" planet?
 Guess what, Harry- we don't live on that planet!

 Well put, Don.
 That's a good description of the situation.
 But which is worse, finding that your ideas about life are fantasy based, or accepting reality, day in, day out, with no escape?